thomasbekhor/Code-Theory-Prompt-Assignment/README.md

 ## 👋 About This Project

 This project started with a simple question:
-**How can messy customer feedback be transformed into something useful, insightful — maybe even beautiful?**
+**How can messy databases — filled with noise, contradictions, and scattered opinions — be transformed into something useful, insightful, and maybe even beautiful?**

-The result is an Streamlit app that surfaces product stories, user sentiments, and data-driven insights in a human-centered way using AI to analyze the users reviews..
+The result is an Streamlit app that surfaces product stories, user sentiments, and data-driven insights in a human-centered way using AI to analyze the users reviews.

 ---